-- Reflection notes are personal reflections (150-300 words) on the assigned media piece for the lecture and must be submitted before that lecture starts for credit (max. n = 5 reflection notes) - Replies can be either comments on personal reflections or answers to questions that one of your peers has asked (max. n = 20 replies) - Days online is meant to credit students that are very engaged in Piazza discussions (max. n = 60 days online) - Contributions must be thoughtful and either further the discussion or answer the question effectively to be credited
+- Reflection notes are personal reflections (150-300 words) on the assigned media piece for the lecture and must be submitted before that lecture starts for credit (max. n = 5 reflection notes) - Replies can be either comments on personal reflections or answers to questions that one of your peers has asked (max. n = 20 replies).
+The maximum number of (counted) replies per assigned media piece is 3. - Days online is meant to credit students that are very engaged in Piazza discussions (max. n = 60 days online) - Contributions must be thoughtful and either further the discussion or answer the question effectively to be credited.
+Pure summaries and comments on the writing style will not be credited.